Health Library

 Causes of jaundice; Cholestasis

 Jaundice is a yellow color in the skin, mucous membranes, or eyes.
-The yellow color comes from bilirubin, a byproduct of old red blood cells.
-Jaundice is a sign of other diseases.
+The yellow color comes from bilirubin, a byproduct of your body processing old red blood cells.
+Jaundice is often a sign of a disease.

 This article talks about the possible causes of jaundice in children and adults.
 Newborn jaundice occurs in very young infants.